killercup/grock/Readme.md

 Install globally using `npm install --global grock` and invoke anywhere using `grock --glob 'your/*.files'`.

-Or use it as a (dev-)dependency in ypur project and use the `package.json` script section to run it, e.g. with `"scripts": {"docs": "grock"}` and using `npm run docs`.
+Or use it as a (dev-)dependency in your project and use the `package.json` script section to run it, e.g. with `"scripts": {"docs": "grock"}` and using `npm run docs`.

 ## Usage